10 May Design Sprints are Not Just for Designers or Tech Companies

-There is a common misconception around Design Sprints, particularly as it’s a relatively new term.
+There is a common misconception about Design Sprints, particularly as it’s a relatively new term.

 So I want to get this out of the way and cleared up.

 Although they were first initiated by designers, they can be used by anyone in any industry.

 And it’s not only designers who can facilitate Design Sprints.

 Although you may think ‘designer’ when someone mentions Design Sprints, experience in design is not a requirement.